JoshOrndorff/recipes/src/testing/README.md

 use substrate_primitives::{H256, Blake2Hasher};
 ```

-We also need to import the module configuration traits.
-For our module, we're going to import `Module` and `Trait`.
+It is also necessary to import the module configuration traits.
+For this recipe,  import `Module` and `Trait`.
 We may also import `GenesisConfig` if some storage items are set to be configured in the genesis block (marked with `config()` in the `decl_storage` block).

 ```rust
 use crate::{GenesisConfig, Module, Trait};